Embedded Applications Development – Blog

-Industrial Apps are widely used in a range of applications such as Factory Automation, Oil and Gas, Mining and Industrial safety among others, to monitor and control complex systems and processes.
-Industrial Apps are integral to Industrial control systems, providing real-time analytics and intelligence to users, optimise production operation and thereby enhance productivity.
-These Apps can be implemented on various platforms including Industrial PCs, Tabs and Smartphones.
+Industrial Applications are widely used in a range of applications such as Factory Automation, Oil and Gas, Mining and Industrial safety among others, to monitor and control complex systems and processes.
+Industrial Apps are integral to Industrial control systems, providing real-time analytics and intelligence to users, optimize production operation and thereby enhance productivity.
+These Embedded Applications can be implemented on various platforms including Industrial PCs, Tabs and Smartphones.

-The spurt in robotics and automated machinery in an industrial environment coupled with the emergence of sophisticated Apps have redefined factory operations enabling remote monitoring, control, automated diagnostics, preventive maintenance while ensuring least downtime.
+The spurt in robotics and automated machinery in an industrial environment coupled with the emergence of sophisticated Embedded Applications Development have redefined factory operations enabling remote monitoring, control, automated diagnostics, preventive maintenance while ensuring least downtime.
 Industrial Apps are widely used in Wearables, Manufacturing Control Systems, Warehouse & Inventory Management, Equipment Maintenance, Production & Workflow Management, Industrial Safety and security, etc.

-Tool and Techniques expertise for creating Industrial Apps include,
+Tool and Techniques expertise for Embedded Applications Development for Industrial domain include,

 - Java and .NET for implementation of Industrial Apps

 - Microsoft’s SQL Server, ProgstreSQL, MySQL, DB/2, etc. for Database management